habeebq/pocophone-guide/README.md

 # pocophone-guide
-A journey with the pocophone f1
+A journey with the Pocophone F1

 ## Step 1: Unlock the bootloader

 ### Why
-In order to flash through fastboot (fastboot roms or recovery roms) you need to unlock the bootloader.
+- In order to flash through fastboot (fastboot roms or recovery roms) you need to unlock the bootloader.
-In order to debloat the phone you need to unlock the bootloader.
+- In order to debloat the phone you need to unlock the bootloader.
-In order to install custom recovery, you need to unlock the bootloader.
+-  order to install custom recovery, you need to unlock the bootloader.

 ### Affects
 Xiaomi will honor the warranty even with an unlocked bootloader.